 Both have excellent dynamics, churn out accurate and big soundstages with the only difference for me is in the lower treble and upper midrange where, for me, the RX just sounds that little bit smoother and more natural sounding with percussion work but it is slight.

-Switching to the Class A output on the V2 and things tilt in favor of the V2 with a richer, smoother tonal presentation and a fuller-sounding musical low end.
-Vocals do take a very slight back step presentation-wise given the increase in bass body but overall the Class A V2 is creamier sounding alternative to the big sounding but more neutral RX.
+Switching to the Class A output on the FSM-02 V2 and things tilt in their favor with a richer, smoother tonal presentation and a fuller-sounding musical low end.
+Vocals do take a very slight back step presentation-wise given the increase in bass body but overall the Class A V2 is a creamier sounding alternative to the big sounding but more neutral RX.

 Cypher Labs Picollo

-It also comes stacked with a separate DC power unit, unlike the V2 which packs on inside.
+It also comes stacked with a separate DC power unit, unlike the FSM-02 V2which packs on the inside.
 Call that an advantage or drawback depends on how you view portable devices but certainly, the V2 is the smaller of the two in that respect.
-The V2 in normal amp mode doesn’t quite have the chops to keep up with the P5 sounding thinner, slightly less natural and less dynamic.
+The FSM-02 V2 in normal amp mode doesn’t quite have the chops to keep up with the P5 sounding thinner, slightly less natural, and less dynamic.

-Class A output performance closes the gap impressively to the P5 performance though I would still say the P5 has a very slight edge with a smoother and more refined upper midrange and lower treble performance which to be honest after countless hours listening to the V2 is perhaps its weak spot.
+Class A output performance closes the gap impressively to the P5 performance though I would still say the P5 has a very slight edge with a smoother and more refined upper midrange and lower treble performance which, to be honest, after countless hours of listening to the FSM-02 V2 is perhaps its weak spot.

 Three years ago the FSM-02 V2 would be king of the hill for mid-priced portable amps.
 The combination of a neutral and balanced front end amp circuit and a smoother valve-like Class A rear are very potent and frankly, it does sound excellent with a wide range of headphones, DAPs, and some less efficient earphones.
 Sensitive earphones and IEM’s really need efficient amps and frankly, would be better off with a DAP alone.